amallen02/limitless-flows-blueprint/blueprint/index.md

 If the number is not greater than the saved number, the loop moves to the Limitless GigCX part to pick up and send the expert dialogues.
 The message status is monitored within SmartCrowd, so the appropriate actions are taken within the conversation.

 The Wait block is executed if the customer or the expert does not present dialogue.
 This Wait keeps the loop from “running away” and reaching the LoopMax count too quickly.
 A smaller value in the WaitSeconds flow variable can make the whole experience more responsive.
 However, too small of a WaitSeconds value causes the entire loop to complete too soon.
-Consult with the Limitless GigCX team before altering these default values.
+Consult with the Limitless GigCX team before you alter these default values.

 ##### Customer dialogue side of the loop